learn-co-curriculum/a-react-app-example/README.md

 ```

 You can use the `Local` link to open the app in your own browser.
 The second is
-for any _other_ computers on your network that you want to display your app on.
+for any _other_ computers on your network that you want to access your app from.

 If everything has worked correctly, you should see a page with the exact time it
 was loaded, along with a small amount of text and a GIF.

-With our server running, if we make any changes to the content, the server will
+If we make any changes to our app while the server is running, it will 'hot
-'hot reload,' and update the app in the browser.
-If there are app breaking
+reload,' and update the app in the browser.
+If there are app breaking errors in
-errors in your code, the browser will display those errors instead.
+your code, the browser will display those errors instead.

 ## Reading `App.js`

-In the folders of this lesson, open `src/App.js` in a text editor.
-This file
+Open `src/App.js` in a text editor.
+This file contains a section of code that
-contains a section of code that looks _very much_ like HTML:
+looks _very much_ like HTML:

 ```html
 <div className="App">